HorizenLabs/zkverify-docs/docs/09-polygon_cdk_installation.md

 npm run deploy:deployer:CDKValidium:sepolia
 ```

 - Deploy the CDK contracts and the New Horizen Smart Contract.
-This contract receives the Attestations created by the New Horizen Mainchain and It is used by the CDKValidium.sol contract to check if a batch proof is verified or not.
+This contract receives the Attestations created by the New Horizen Mainchain and It is used by the `CDKValidium.sol` contract to check if a batch proof is verified or not.

 ```
 npm run deploy:testnet:CDKValidium:sepolia
 ```

-- If the deployment is complete with success you will find a file under the deployment folder named test.genesis.confing.json.
+- If the deployment is complete with success you will find a file under the deployment folder named `test.genesis.confing.json`.
 This file is the genesis file of your L2 network.
 We will use this file in the next step.

 ## CDK Node deployment